sudoAPWH/Dalix/docs/Pkgs.md

 Name = "Your Package Name"
 Version = "4.5.6"
-Arch = "Arch in the same format as debians e.g. amd64 arm64 etc."
+Architecture = "Architecture in the same format as debians e.g. amd64 arm64 etc."
 Maintainer = "You/Your company's name"
 Description = '''
 The first line is the short description.